 The Factor12 Rating

-The Factor12 Rating (F12) is an analytic measurement utilizing league average performance to compare the value of all MLB pitchers for a given season.
+The Factor12 Rating (F12) is a measurement utilizing league average performance to compare the value of all MLB pitchers for a given season.

 Innings Pitched (IP); Strikeouts Minus Walks (SO-BB); Fielding Independent Pitching (FIP); Earned Run Average (ERA); Walks plus Hits per Innings Pitched (WHIP); Home Runs per 9 innings (HR/9); Walks per 9 innings (BB/9); Strikeouts per 9 innings (SO/9); Opponents Batting Average (OBA); Opponents On-Base Average (OOBA); Opponents Slugging Average (OSLG); Modified Base-Out Percentage (MBOP) includes wild pitches and balks.
 For 1876-1944, Rick Swanson’s Power Pitching (PP) replaces OSLG due to unavailability of accurate Total Bases Allowed data.

-F12 produces a numeric total value using the percentage difference equation for the ten pre-defined ratio categories.
+F12 produces a rating number using the percentage difference equation for the ten ratio categories.
 Each pitcher is ranked according to league average performance using 2.000 as the baseline.
-Categories have a maximum value of 4.000 and a minimum of 0.001.
+Categories have a maximum value of 4.000 and a minimum of 0.000.

 A pitcher’s F12 is the sum of the percentage difference/change value of the twelve statistical categories.
-The league average performance is 24.000 and the minimum is 0.001.
 Pitchers recording zero innings pitched will receive a 0.000 F12 Rating.
 Elite pitchers will accumulate a 30.000+ seasonal rating.

 Pitchers completing less than the average yearly innings (i.e. 65.75 in 2011) will have their F12 Rating weighed by the percentage of innings completed in relation to the league average (i.e. Sergio Romo 48 IP/65.75).
-This adjustment enables starting pitchers and relievers to be compared together based on different workloads for the season.
+This adjustment enables starting pitchers and relievers to be compared.

 History of Factor12